mrzResearchArena/BLAST/README.md

 ## BLAST: Basic Local Alignment Search Tool

 I describe the procedure for the PSSM generation from the FASTA sequences.
+It is asynchronous parallel processing that can process up to n-sequence at a time.
 I spend a considerable amount of time on the PSSM generation purpose.
 It is definitely a hard and tedious procedure, but I make it easy so that other researchers can use it efficiently.
+People can use it for PSSM generation; unfortunately, I did not check the benchmark yet.

 **Note:** Thanks to Professor [Iman Dehzangi](https://scholar.google.com/citations?user=RkamSRYAAAAJ&hl=en), who helped me initially for the PSSM generation.